 One of the biggest reasons for choosing organic foods is that they are significantly less likely to contain pesticides than their conventional counterparts.
 An original scientific study published in “Environmental Health Perspectives” shows you can immediately and dramatically reduce the pesticide content in your child’s body by switching to organic foods.

-There are many ways to keep pesticides out of your baby’s diet; here are just a few worth mentioning.
+There are many ways to avoid pesticides in your baby’s diet; here are just a few worth mentioning.

 The Dirty Dozen